DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 ---

-# What is the Value to Scientists, Researchers, and other Data Creators ?
+# What is the Value to Scientists, Researchers, and other Data Creators?

 Metadata allows data developers to:
 - Avoid data duplication